sushmaakoju/research-experience/university-of-new-hampshire/README.md

 - Aug 30 - Sep 2024: <a href="https://drive.google.com/drive/folders/1ycrg4xJigxYKpK9yfziYMy9lfshkpB0D?usp=sharing"> RA: Neuro symbolic methods, relevance metrics and Information Retrieval study/papers & status </a>
 - Sep 2024: <a href="https://docs.google.com/presentation/d/1jVgO3Lu-JGP-VCOW50dE1AilU8WK0Ujq/edit?usp=sharing&ouid=109002193141570811635&rtpof=true&sd=true">Introduction presentation</a>
 - RA: Sep 2024: Nix Environment fixed on GPU with custom setup and running scripts from RUBRIC work on GPUs and sharing results and analysis of randomized results.  <sup><sub><sup><sub> Ended, as my skill alignment was more towards Neurosymbolic Methods in Natural Language Understanding which is a subset of Natural Language Processing.</sub></sup></sub></sup>

+- Works done after Sep 25th 2024, are outside of scope of this project.
+The volunteer works done by me after Sep 25th 2024, have not been shared towards the formal reports of this project and they are NOT funded by the RUBRIC team/NSF project.
+No Contract binding before or after.

+- September 2024: I initiated and worked with OpenAI EDU team at the University for getting the educational license for teaching OpenAI GPTx tools, for AI courses at UNH, CS department.

 ## My presentation on Proof systems Prior to University of New Hampshire : Sep 9th 2024 - Oct 1st 2024